 The United Explorer card is issued by Chase, which has a good customer service reputation.
 In J.D.
-Power’s 2018 customer satisfaction survey, the bank scored 804 – ranking fourth out of 11 major credit card issuers.
+Power’s 2020 customer satisfaction survey, the bank scored 809 – fourth highest out of 11 major credit card issuers.
 In addition to 24/7 customer service, Chase offers a highly-rated mobile app.

 Unfortunately, the bank does not have an online chat feature on its website, which can make it difficult to get a quick answer to a simple question.

-The United Explorer card is designed for users with excellent credit (above 740), so you should ensure you meet those qualifications before you apply.
+The United Explorer card is designed for users with good to excellent credit (670-850), so you should ensure you meet those qualifications before you apply.
 Additionally, Chase holds applicants to the 5/24 rule.
 This means that if you’ve opened five or more credit cards with any issuer in the past 24 months, it is likely you won’t be approved for this card.

 How does the United Explorer card compare to other travel cards?